Mosibi/tesladata/README.md

 ```

 ## sleepy-to-sleeping.py
 Measures the time between state 'sleepy' and 'asleep' and inserts the results in InfluxDB.
-Run this minimal once per hour.
+Run this once per hour, missing datapoints can be inserted by running `mongo-to-influxdb.py`